Harold Wood (ward)

 Harold Wood is an electoral ward in the London Borough of Havering.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.
-It returns councillors to Havering London Borough Council.
+It returns three councillors to Havering London Borough Council.
+The ward had boundary revisions in 1978, 1994, 2002 and 2022.
+The most notable councillor was Bob Neill who became a member of parliament.